durdiales/Notechain/README.md

 ### NodeViewModifier aka Transaction

 Transactions in scorex are something that can modify the state of a node.
 Scorex provides a `Transaction` type that is nothing more than a special case of` NodeViewModifier`.
-Most transactions are going to be something that creates, modifies or destroys `Box`s
+Most transactions are going to be something that creates, modifies or destroys a `Box`

 ### Block